lastcoolnameleft/Conference-Notes/KubeCon-2017/Day-2-keynote.md

   * Tool Example: Bringing Heptio Ark
     * Disaster Recovery and portability to MS Azure
     * Not there yet on persistent volumes, but can move across clouds
+  * Jim's Paradox - When you mass increase efficiency, you expect to see consumption go down
+    * It actually goes up.
+It drove consumption of coal considerablty